 Boundary condition value

-A boundary condition is usually valid on a part of the domain’s boundary.
-That means, each boundary condition must have at least one topological entity (i.e. nodes, edges or faces) assigned.
+A boundary condition is usually only assigned to the domain’s boundary.
+Each boundary condition must be linked to at least one Surface or Edge.